andruschak/openai-gym-retro/README.md

-# part 4. basic outline and concepts
+# Part 4.
+Basic outline and concepts
 Now that we have successfully installed and tested our environment, lets get some basic concepts down and then move onto code.
 For starters we will be using already included integrations.
 Later on, I would like to look at expanding on this section.
 Tweaking the reward function to incentivize the computer to take into account coin or rings for example.

-## integrations
+## Integrations
 Setting up the environment for reinforcement learning.
 It enables the game be ran through via a python api.
 There are 3 conditions we need: start (location to begin), reward (fitness - keep going buddy!), and done (when to terminiate).
 For far more detail, check out the official [Game Integration Guide](https://retro.readthedocs.io/en/latest/integration.html).

 ### data.json